How to Coordinate and Match Wood Stains- Oak, Maple, Cherry and More

 - BOTTOM RIGHT: Right idea, but too yellow and washed-out

-- TOP RIGHT: Winner winner, chicken dinner – just LOOK at those undertones!
+- TOP LEFT: Winner winner, chicken dinner – just LOOK at those undertones!

 1. Compare.
 Comparing different woods to each other can make the undertones easier to see.
 If you are choosing new wood flooring or cabinets, lay a few ‘similar’ samples next to each other.
 You should see a shift from one colour to another and can eliminate the undertones you want to avoid.
 And it’s VITAL that you do this in your own home, not in the store, as store lighting always skews things – as does a glass of wine, so have a drink after you’ve picked your fave.